plaf2000/tytalb/README.md

 positional arguments:
   {extract,train,validate}
     extract             Extracts audio chunks from long audio files using FFmpeg based on the given parser annotation.
 The result consists of
-                        multiple audio file, each 3s long "chunk", each in the corresponding labelled folder, which can be used to train the
+                        multiple audio files ("chunks"), each 3s long, placed in the corresponding labelled folder, which can be used to train the
                         BirdNet custom classifier.
     train               Train a custom classifier using BirdNet Analyzer.
 The args are passed directly to `train.py` from BirdNet. validate            Validate the output from BirdNet Analyzer with some ground truth annotations.
 This creates two confusion matrices: one for